circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 ### Examples

-- Must have at least 1 example.
+- Must have at least 1 [usage example](https://circleci.com/docs/2.0/orb-author/#providing-usage-examples-of-orbs).
-- Show orb version as `x.y` (patch version may not need to be included).
+- Show orb version as `x.y` (patch version may not need to be included) in the example.
 - Example should include most common/simplest use case calling a top-level job or other base-case elements if no job is present.
 - If applicable, you may want to showcase the use of [pre and post steps](https://circleci.com/docs/2.0/reusing-config/#using-pre-and-post-steps) in conjunction with an orb’s job.
-- Example(s) should demonstrate common use case scenerios.

 ### Commands